oranda/oranda.github.io/_posts/2014-09-23-the-quizitemsource-typeclass.md

 }
 ```

-The component could be a Quiz, a QuizGroup, a QuizGroupMemoryLevel or anything else.
-Instead of calling produceQuizItem() on the component, the component is passed as a parameter to the operation.
+The component could be a `Quiz`, a `QuizGroup`, a `QuizGroupMemoryLevel` or anything else.
+Instead of calling `produceQuizItem()` on the component, the component is passed as a parameter to the operation.

 Next, define some sample implementations (aka typeclass instances) for the entities (aka model components) that we already have: